Suda-C/BHSTigers/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Folder Layout
-/Compiled App

-Contains our compiled, signed app in APK form for Android platforms

-/Documentation

-Contains PDF overview of the app along with screenshots and explanations of all functionality

-/Source

-Contains Visual Studio 2019 solution file